ReemaEasy/patient_name_tokeniser/README.md

 ## Configuration

-Update the MongoDB connection URL before running the script. use command to run the script : go run main.go
+Update the MongoDB connection URL before running the script. use command to run the script : go run main.go.
 In `main.go`, modify the MongoDB URL:
 ```go
 mongoURI := "<your-mongo-db-url>"